zerasul/mdbook_en/4SGDK/sgdk.md

 The above fragment corresponds to a program that simply implements a loop and compares a series of data, using processor registers and memory addresses.

-However, this is very tedious even though it can be very optimal to use assembler; and the aim of this book is to use more modern tools.
+However, this is very tedious even though it can be very optimal to use assembler.
+Remember that the aim of this book is to use more modern tools.
 Therefore, we will use the C programming language.

-In addition, there is a set of tools to be able to use this C language for Sega Mega Drive.
+Also, there is a set of tools to be able to use this C language for Sega Mega Drive.
 This set of tools is called Sega Genesis Development Kit or SGDK.

 Sega Genesis Development Kit, is a set of tools such as a compiler, a library, resource management tools, etc..
 That will allow us to create software (video games) for Sega Mega Drive.
 SGDK, is free and its open source; it is released under the MIT license; except the GCC [^26] compiler that incorporates that has GPL3 license.